-In AC 2018-2019, the target was met.
-All candidates met target in 2018-2019; however, faculty examined the evidence and identified low scores in the area of professionalism for AC 2018-2019.
+In AC 2019-2020, the target was met.
+All candidates met target in 2019-2020; however, faculty examined the evidence and identified low scores in the area of professionalism for AC 2019-2020.
 Since the assessment is tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.
 Observation forms completed by University Supervisors and District Administrators were collected and results analyzed.
-In AC 2018-2019, 100% of candidates met target and scored "Meets Expectations" or "Target" on the rubric (scoring at least 70%).
-Although 100% of candidates met target, program faculty examined the data and identified a trend of low performance in designing student assessment.
+In AC 2019-2020, 100% of candidates met target and scored "Meets Expectations" or "Target" on the rubric (scoring at least 70%).
+Although 100% of candidates met target, program faculty examined the data and dispositions and identified a trend of low performance in designing student assessment.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
 Faculty provided targeted support and remediation in the field for those failing to meet the target during the internship process.
 University Supervisors then provided targeted support and remediation for interns.
-In response to recommendations by the TEAC, in AC 2019-2020 faculty updated the Observation Form.
 The program specific section of the form was aligned with CEC standards.
 This effort to engage in program improvement strengthened candidates' professionalism as well as knowledge and skills relating to Special Education curriculum, development, and assessment.